HOW TO: Connect to the Clemson VPN (CUVPN)

 - Enter cuvpn.clemson.edu into the drop down box and click Connect.

-- A login box for your Clemson username and password will appear, with a field prompting you for a Duo Passcode.
+- A login box for your Clemson username and password will appear, with a field prompting you for a Second Password or Duo Passcode.
 See below for the Duo Passcode options (most common second password is push).
 When finished click on OK.

 Depending on your enrolled device(s) and preferences, you have a few options to enter in the 'Duo Passcode' field:

 - Push - This option is the preferred method for users that have a mobile device with the Duo app enabled.
 Type push in the Duo Passcode field.
 An approval message will be sent to your device and tapping Approve is all that is needed to proceed.